 Posted on Apr 01, 2020

-They help prevent diagnostic errors, reduce your risk of a missed diagnosis, prevent unnecessary medical expenses, and empower you with confidence and peace of mind.
+They help prevent diagnostic errors, reduce risk of missed and misdiagnoses, prevent unnecessary medical expenses, and empower you with confidence and peace of mind.

-With DocPanel, getting a second opinion is quick, easy, and reliable.
-From start to finish, here’s everything you need to know about submitting a second opinion request.
+Through DocPanel, getting a second opinion is quick, easy, and reliable.
+From start to finish, here’s everything you need to know about submitting your scan and getting a second opinion..

 The first step to get a second opinion is to create an account.
 Simply enter your email address and a password of your choice.
 You’ll then receive an email to verify your account and log in.